 If you do use Medicare.gov Plan Finder Tool or call Medicare directly, make sure you ask about the following:

-- Make sure all your medicines are covered by that plan's formulary (list of medicines the plan covers)?
+- Are all your medicines are covered by that plan's formulary (list of medicines the plan covers)?

 - Ask if there are any Quantity Limits, Prior Authorization, or Step Therapy for any of your medicines.